-Owners are provided up to $1,000,000 in liability coverage for both RVshare Rental Insurance and Liability only insurance.
-Comprehensive and collision coverage for the value of their RV up to $300,000 is also included with RVshare Rental Insurance but not Liability only insurance.
+Owners are provided up to $1,000,000 in liability coverage for both RVshare Insurance and Protection and Liability Only insurance.
+Comprehensive and collision coverage for the value of their RV up to $300,000 is also included with RVshare Insurance and Protection but not Liability only insurance.

-|RVs 15 years old or newer, with a stated value of $300,000 or less, will automatically be approved for coverage whether motorhome or travel trailer.
-RVs older than 15 years are only eligible for liability coverage.|
+|RVs 20 years old or newer, with a stated value of $300,000 or less, will automatically be reviewed for coverage whether motorhome or travel trailer.
+RVs older than 20 years are only eligible for liability coverage.|

 General Types of Insurance

 There are four basic types of coverage that apply to both RVs and other vehicles – Liability, Uninsured/Underinsured, Collision, and Comprehensive

 - Liability Coverage – Liability Coverage protects you from legal liability for bodily injury and property damage you cause to others.
 It does not cover injuries to you and your family, and it does not cover damage to your own vehicle.
 It is the coverage that is legally required in almost every state.

 - Collision Coverage – Collision insurance is coverage that helps pay to repair or replace a vehicle if it’s damaged in an accident with another vehicle or object.

 - Comprehensive Coverage – Comprehensive insurance is coverage that helps pay to replace or repair your vehicle if it’s stolen or damaged in an incident that’s not a collision.
 Comprehensive typically covers damage from fire, vandalism, or falling objects (like a tree or hail).

 - Uninsured/Underinsured Motorist Coverage (not included in RVshare Protection Plan) – Uninsured/Underinsured Motorist coverage provides coverage when an at-fault party does not have insurance or has an insufficient amount of insurance coverage of their own.